bowman2001/perplexdoc/content/doc/overview/concept/index.md

 ![Sample of IBM Plex Sans](plex_sample)

-The theme includes the open-source font family [Plex](https://www.ibm.com/plex/) and the design process took their proportions into account from the start.
-But the design does **not** follow [IBM’s corporate design system](https://carbondesignsystem.com/).
+The theme ships with the open-source font family [Plex](https://www.ibm.com/plex/) for optimized self-hosting.
+The design has taken their proportions into account from the beginning to provide a good line length for text and code examples and consistent spacing.

+{{< mnote up=11 >}}But the design does **not** follow [IBM’s corporate design system](https://carbondesignsystem.com/).{{< /mnote >}}

 The layout adapts to all screen sizes in a **fluid-responsive** way.
-This concept has been around for a while but doesn’t get realized often despite its [many advantages](/blog/accessibility-of-fluid-typography).
+This concept has been around for a while but doesn’t get realized often despite its [advantages](/blog/accessibility-of-fluid-typography).

 Many proportions can stay fixed between breakpoints beyond mobile and this means: